Welcome to the Religious Education Department

 Key Stage 4 (Year 9 [after Easter], Yr10 and Yr11)

 All classes are entered for Eduqas GCSE in Religious Studies.
-Over the two years, students will undertake a study of Foundational Catholic Theology through the themes of Origins and Meaning and Good and Evil.
+Over the two and half years, students will undertake a study of Foundational Catholic Theology through the themes of Origins and Meaning and Good and Evil.
 Using what they have learnt they will then be expected to apply this knowledge to issues surrounding Life and Death and Sin and Forgiveness.
 All students will then be given the opportunity to study another World Faith, Judaism, learning about the fundamentals in beliefs, teaching and practice.

 Depending on results in assessments and mocks, the students will be taught according to performance ensuring that all students’ needs are catered for.
-Homework is set twice a week at Key Stage 4 with the expectation that they spend no less than 30-40min.

 Revision lessons are given in preparation for the mock and summer exams, at lunch and on the two Saturdays before each exam.
 Revision booklets have been created by the department and are stored on Fronter alongside past papers, mark schemes and a wealth of additional resources for the students to access.